microsoft/AcademicContent/Workshop/19. Blockchain on Azure (Draft)/Blockchain on Azure HOL.md

 	_Refreshing the wallet_

-You now have a virtual wallet as well as some virtual currency (Ethers) to work with.
-But before you can deploy anything to the Azure Ethereum Network, you must unlock the basecoin account.
+Seeding your wallet with Ether isn't strictly necessary because you won't be using the Ether in it in this lab; you will use your own cryptocurrency instead.
+But if you *were* deploying an Ethereum network for the purpose of transferring Ether between accounts, you now know how to get some Ether into your account for testing purposes.

+Where did the 1,000 Ether come from?
+They came from the *coinbase* account that was created when the network was created.
+The coinbase account holds all the Ether that haven't been transferred to individual accounts.
+Later, you will use Ether in this account to *fuel* the transactions that you perform via the contracts that you deploy.
+Before you can do that, you must unlock the account.

 <a name="Exercise3"></a>
-## Exercise 3: Unlock the basecoin account (Windows) ##
+## Exercise 3: Unlock the coinbase account (Windows) ##

-Before you deploy an app to the Azure Ethereum Network, you need to unlock the basecoin account.
-To do that, you must connect to one of the Azure Ethereum servers with SSH.
+To unlock the coinbase account, you must connect to one of the Ethereum servers with SSH and execute a couple of commands.
 If you are running macOS or Linux, **skip to [Exercise 4](#Exercise4)** and use the built-in SSH client.
 If you are running Windows instead, proceed with this exercise.

 1. PuTTY is a popular (and free) SSH client for Windows.
 If PuTTY isn't installed on your computer, [download and install it](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html) now.